Quest to the Pacific Northwest - Copper Center, Alaska

 August 7-8, 2015 - Day 10 and 11.5

-After the dogs, we met up with Carl and John and caught the free shuttle to the nearby National Park visitor center.
+After the dogs, we met up with the Accountant and the Hipster and caught the free shuttle to the nearby National Park visitor center.
 Wrangell - St. Elias Park is the biggest National Park in the US.
 It has over 100 glaciers, and 3 of the top 10 tallest mountains in the entire country.
 Mt.
 Wrangell is an active volcano.
 The hikes from the visitor center were slightly disappointing in how short they were, but the views of the river and mountains were nice.
 We hiked all of the trails they had in under an hour and got back on the shuttle.
-Pete and Ellen did laundry in the AM and then watched a moving picture, narrated show about the Aurora - review from them was that it was less than impressive.
+The in-laws did laundry in the AM and then watched a moving picture, narrated show about the Aurora - review from them was that it was less than impressive.
 We all met for lunch at the pub at the lodge.

-We saw baby eagles and other birds, and even passed Carl with his fishing group along the way.
-Carl was so focused on untangling his line, he didn't even see us when we rafted by his jet boat!
-Carl caught a 45 lb salmon, but opted to release it because the guide explained that looking at the color it was older and the muscles were deteriorating due to the migration strain and would not have tasted great.
+We saw baby eagles and other birds, and even passed the Accountant with his fishing group along the way.
+He was so focused on untangling his line, he didn't even see us when we rafted by his jet boat!
+He caught a 45 lb salmon, but opted to release it because the guide explained that looking at the color it was older and the muscles were deteriorating due to the migration strain and would not have tasted great.
 They give you the option to ship back home whatever you catch, but this particular fish would not have been worth the shipping cost compared to buying fresh salmon from the market back home.